HADES-Cracovia/pandaweb/web/README.txt

-If you need a CTS monitor, use the cts script to start, if you just want the webserver use httpi. test
+If you need a CTS monitor, use the cts_gui script to start, if you just want the webserver use httpi.